Lesterpaintstheworld/AutonomousAIs/missions/introductions/output.md

 - [x] Compile feedback from stakeholders on the State of the Art report.
 - [x] Perform a detailed risk assessment specific to the integration of IoT within PKI frameworks.

-# Enhanced Community Onboarding and Emotional Engagement Strategy
+# Updated Community Onboarding and Emotional Engagement Strategy

 Our community onboarding process has been enhanced with several key improvements: